-- Recommendation to the Associate Vice President for Academic Affairs to suspend from the College.
+- Recommendation to the Associate Vice President for Academic Affairs to suspend from the University.
 A suspension is a separation of the student from Augustana for a definite period of time, after which the student is eligible to return.
 Conditions for readmission may be specified.

-- Recommendation to the Associate Vice President for Academic Affairs to expel from the College.
-An expulsion is a permanent separation of the student from Augustana College.
+- Recommendation to the Associate Vice President for Academic Affairs to expel from the University.
+An expulsion is a permanent separation of the student from Augustana University.

 Note: Any student who receives disciplinary action becomes ineligible to run for or continue in any elected office or appointed position for at least one year with any of the following organizations including but not limited to: ASA Student Senate, Union Board of Governors, Mirror and New Student Orientation.

 - The Associate Vice President for Academic Affairs notifies the student and relevant parties by mail within five business days of the Honor Board’s determination.
 If the complaint is resolved by a faculty member, that notification is also sent within five days.

 - A file of all documents, evidence, charges, and correspondence shall be retained for the record.
-The record shall be the property of Augustana College.
+The record shall be the property of Augustana University.

 - The record shall be available to the faculty member or the Honor Board to reach a decision.
 The record will be forwarded to the Academic Affairs Office.

-- Honor Code records, whether compiled by the faculty member, Honor Board, or an academic dean shall be maintained by the College (in the Office of Academic Affairs) for a period of seven calendar years beyond a student's last date of enrollment.
+- Honor Code records, whether compiled by the faculty member, Honor Board, or an academic dean shall be maintained by the University (in the Office of Academic Affairs) for a period of seven calendar years beyond a student's last date of enrollment.